What Is LCP and How to Optimize Largest Contentful Paint

 />

-If your LCP element depends on a resource that the browser discovers late (like a CSS background image or a font), preload it in the document head:
+If your LCP element depends on a resource the browser discovers late β like a CSS background image or a custom font β the browser won't even know to fetch it until it has parsed the CSS.
+Preloading moves that discovery to the instant the HTML arrives.

 <head>

-<!-- Preload hero image so browser fetches it immediately -->
+<!-- Preload hero image so the browser fetches it immediately -->

 <link